AngleProtocol/angle-docs/concepts/emergency-modules/README.md

 ## 📜 Stablecoins Independence

 The protocol's stablecoins are independent from one another, meaning that if one stablecoin fails, other stablecoins will not be impacted.
 The collateral pools related to each stablecoin are different and separated from one another, and the contracts behind have different addresses.

-Most parameters in the protocol are specific to a given collateral / stablecoin pair, though they are expected to be similar when the collaterals belong to a similar category (like USDC and DAI for example).

 ![Division of pools and collaterals](../../.gitbook/assets/division-of-funds.jpg)